DiveFish/PPATS/README.md

 Here is a list of what the 4 arguments to the script must contain:

-1. The directory with the files containing the original frequency (prepsensNZZ) named above.
+1. The directory with the files containing the original frequency (PrepSensNZZ) named above.
 2. The TSV file that contains a table mapping all prepositions to meanings and stating their combined frequencies.
 3. The table that lists the top meanings per preposition (and the overall frequency of the prepositions).
 4. The table that lists the top prepositions per meaning (and the overall frequency of the meanings).